Evidence

 How to read this evidence

-The published trial provides important evidence for immersive VR cognitive rehabilitation after stroke, but it should be read as one part of a wider clinical and procurement review.
+The published trial provides important evidence for immersive VR cognitive rehabilitation after stroke, but it should be read as one part of a wider clinical and procurement review for CorteXR Stroke.
 Services should consider the study population, intervention setting, outcome measures, intended use, clinical safety documentation, and local pathway fit before making adoption decisions.

 Study design